The landscape of RWD can be difficult to navigate. Real world data mapping provides a tool to systematically identify and evaluate RWD sources.

-Real-world data (RWD) has the potential to inform drug development, drug regulation, health technology assessments and to refine clinical guidelines by characterizing a product’s clinical outcomes in more diverse, real-world patient populations.
-RWD includes data from a variety of sources, including national and regional registries, electronic medical records, claims databases, health surveys and clinical databases.
-The growth and heterogeneity of available RWD sources has created a data landscape that is increasingly difficult to navigate, and identifying data sources to help answer strategic or study objectives is not always an obvious choice.
+Real world data (RWD) has the potential to inform drug development, drug regulation, health technology assessments, and to refine clinical guidelines by characterising a product’s clinical outcomes in more diverse, real world patient populations.
+RWD sources are wide ranging, from national and regional registries, electronic medical records, claims databases, health surveys, to clinical databases.
+The growth and heterogeneity of RWD sources has created a data landscape that is increasingly difficult to navigate; identifying data sources to help answer strategic or study objectives is not always an obvious choice.

-Join this webinar to get an overview of database mapping methodology and how it can be leveraged to uncover RWD.
+Join us for an overview real world data mapping and learn how it can be leveraged to uncover real world data.

-Ekaterina Maslova, ScD, Senior Epidemiologist, Real World Evidence Strategy and Analytics, ICON
+René Schade MD, MSc, Senior Principal, Real World Evidence Strategy and Analytics, ICON plc.

-Ekaterina Maslova is an epidemiologist with over ten years of experience in epidemiological research and public health, working with large longitudinal data sets of self-reported, clinical and biomarker data as well as national disease and prescription registries in the US, UK and Nordic countries.
-She has extensive expertise in study design and conceptualization; advanced epidemiologic methods; data collation and analysis; and dissemination into the scientific community.
-At ICON, Maslova is responsible for designing, leading and analysing observational studies, including retrospective database studies, prospective cohort studies, referral studies and quality improvement studies in a variety of indications.Message Presenter
+Bernd Schweikert is a health economist with over 15 years of experience in health economics, epidemiological research and evidence generation, and data analytics, working with large longitudinal data sets claims data sets in different countries.
+Bernd has extensive expertise in study design and conceptualization; advanced epidemiologic methods; data collation and analysis; and dissemination into the scientific community.
+At ICON, Bernd is responsible for designing, leading, and analysing observational studies, including retrospective database studies and chart reviews in a variety of indications.Message Presenter

 Ruchika Sharma has over six years of experience encompassing epidemiology, public health and health care.
 At ICON, Sharma has worked in multiple database mapping and feasibility studies across Europe, North America and Asia-Pacific.
 She has extensive experience on literature review, disease forecasting techniques, risk-factor modeling, patient-population sizing, epidemiological methods and study design with expertise in analyzing large population-based databases like HCUP, NHANES, SEER and NSSO.
 Sharma has worked on a variety of therapeutic areas like infectious diseases, neurology, oncology, cardiovascular diseases, metabolic disorders, immunology and respiratory diseases.Message Presenter